an-kumar/caffe-theano-conversion/README.md

 # caffe_theano_conversion
+This is part of a project for CS231N at Stanford University, written by Ankit Kumar, Mathematics major, Class of 2015

 This is a repository that allows you to convert pretrained caffe models into models in Lasagne, a thin wrapper around Theano.
 You can also convert a caffe model's architecture to an equivalent one in Lasagne.
 You do not need caffe installed to use this module.